zacharymollica/zacharymollica.github.io/_projects/this-is-a-test.md

 ---
 layout: project
-title: This is the Title
+title:
-name: test
+name: This is a test
 year: 2011
 order: 11
 ---